 I’ve been using IFTTT for over four years and sometimes it fails me.
 Should I blame IFTTT?
 Should I blame the connected service or device?
 Should I blame myself?
 I don’t know where the blame lies, and I don’t know that it matters.
 No matter who is to blame, I long for an easier way to string my smart devices together.
 So, for the past fourteen months, I’ve been comparing IFTTT to Stringify, an app that can also connect the unconnected.

 Update: IFTTT and Stringify can now work together.
 I will discuss the details below.

 Without a doubt, IFTTT has more presence.
 It has more users, more devices, it’s easier to use, and they offer the option to create Applets using a web portal.
 You can sign up on their app or website, and no matter which method you choose, the process takes less than a minute.
 Enter your email address, enter a password, and you’re ready to go.

-Currently, Stringify offers an iOS app and a Beta version of an Android app.
+Currently, Stringify offers an iOS app and an Android app.
+They are working on a web portal and have limited features currently in Beta.
+From the web portal, you can quickly control devices but you can’t create Flows or get things setup.
 While using an app may not sound like a big deal, I almost always use IFTTT’s web portal.
-Stringify lacks a web portal and it’s a feature that is missed.
 That said, using the Stringify app was an adjustment, and I think it would have been an adjustment even if they had a web portal.
 To get started, download the Stringify app and create an account.
 Once logged in, you are greeted by multiple welcome videos though they lacked and still appear to be lacking sound, not helpful.
 The setup process was best explained by an email.
 According to Stringify,

 - Add your things.